Course Info

 This page has information for students looking to take GE courses, students taking physics as a prerequisite for courses in other majors, and physics and applied physics majors.

-Please see below for frequencly-asked questions.
+Please see below for frequently asked questions about our undergraduate courses.
 Majors and non-majors can contact the Physics Student Affairs Office if you have additional questions about the Physics Department, Physics courses, and enrollment.
 Majors can also contact the Physical Sciences Student Affairs Office for questions about graduation requirements.

 The following listing is only a tentative plan.
 It is subject to change at department discretion.
 All courses require sufficient enrollment and are subject to cancellation at any time.